icons8/free/README.md

 * ComponentId: [GUID](#GUID) - unique component identifier.
 * Predefined: [bool](#bool) = `False` - indicates that the component belongs to the Lunacy default component library (see the Component Tool on the Toolbar)
 * ComponentType: [ComponentType](#ComponentType) = `None` - reserved for future use.
 Will be used for component filters.
+* FigmaId: [string](#string) - unique Figma Component Id.
+Used to connect shared libraries and documents imported from figma.

 <details>
 <summary>Sketch compatibility</summary>